Medicine Overview of Protoin Tablet

 Nystagmus (involuntary eye movement), Double vision, Sleepiness, Anemia, Peripheral neuropathy (tingling and numbness of feet and hand), Gingival hyperplasia, Increased hair growth, Osteoporosis.

 How to use Protoin Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Protoin 100mg Tablet at a fixed time.
+Protoin 100mg Tablet may be taken with or without food, but it is better to take it at a fixed time.